sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 ### 5. Lab 04 - OneLake Events

 YourCompany receives from its shipping partners files containing all the shipments that have occured in that month.
 Since these files can come at any time and from many different providers, we will create an event driven workflow so that the files are processed and can be queried as soon as they arrive.

+These shipments are ingested via the Real-Time Hub experience.

 1. **Navigate** to `Real-Time hub`